MITIH-Dreamlab/JingSpringThing/README.md

 ## Project Overview

-The **WebXR Graph Visualization** project transforms a LogSeq personal knowledge base into an interactive 3D graph, accessible in mixed reality environments.
+The **WebXR Graph Visualization** project transforms a Logseq personal knowledge base into an interactive 3D graph, accessible in mixed-reality environments.
 The system automates the parsing of Markdown files from a privately hosted GitHub repository, enhances the content using the **Perplexity AI API**, and integrates with **RAGFlow** for AI-powered question answering.
 Processed changes are submitted back to the source repository as pull requests (PRs).

 **Key Features:**

 Inspired by Prof Rob Aspin's work https://github.com/trebornipsa

-Integrates Sonata rust wrapper for Piper https://github.com/mush42/sonata
+Integrates Sonata Rust wrapper for Piper https://github.com/mush42/sonata

 ![P1080785_1728030359430_0](https://github.com/user-attachments/assets/3ecac4a3-95d7-4c75-a3b2-e93deee565d6)